rinigus/osmscout-server/README.md

 the case of letters.
 For example, "Cafe" would match amenity_cafe_building and amenity_cafe.
 However, "Café" would miss them.

+In addition, POI can be searched by its name.
+For example, you could search for the restaurant by its name.
+This parameter is only supported by Geocoder-NLP backend.

+It is required, that either POI type, POI name, or the type and name are specified in the query.

 The reference point can be given either as a query ("Paris") or as a location coordinates.
 If the both forms are given in URL, location